ppdouble/kafka-docker-cluster/README.md

 - connections among borkers and host

 1. initial connect, e.g. localhost:19093
-2. kafka1 response with metadata. "localhost:19093" should be used for client to produce operation or consume operation
+2. kafka1 response with metadata. "localhost:19093" should be used for the client on host to produce operation or consume operation
-3. The client connects the broker for produce operation or consume operation etc.
+3. The client on host connects the broker for produce operation or consume operation etc.

 ## Client